 Operators: Willy’s (holboxwhalesharktours.net) is among the most reputable.

 Donsol Bay, Philippines

-When whale sharks were ‘discovered’ at the fishing village of Donsol in 1998, it became one of the nation’s premier tourist destinations.
-Sightings are less frequent these days, but whale shark tourism is reportedly more ethical here than in Oslob, Cebu (where the sharks are fed).
+When whale sharks were ‘discovered’ at this fishing village, it became a top destination.
+Whale shark tourism is reportedly more ethical here than in Oslob, Cebu (where the sharks are fed).